hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 ![PO Record of version Sub-Workflow](../images/0025-purchase-order-rfc/po_sor_sub_workflow_2_of_2.png)

 Beginning state.
-An organization with po.draft permissions created a version for collaboration purposes.
+An organization with po::draft permissions created a version for collaboration purposes.

 Editable state.
 The contents of the version are being populated by one or more